Subaru six-cylinder engines: EZ30D mk I

 The design of the EZ30 is credited to Noriaki Sekine.
 Unlike prior Subaru flat-6 designs, the EZ30 has a significantly smaller bore pitch (the distance between adjacent cylinder centerlines on each bank of the engine block) than the contemporary flat-4 EJ-series.
 The bore pitch of the EZ30 is 98.4 mm, compared to a bore pitch of 113 mm in the EJ series.
 The EZ30 also used a timing chain to drive the camshaft, while the earlier flat-4 EJ series uses a timing belt instead.
 These changes resulted in a more compact block; the external dimensions of the EZ30 are similar to the EJ25 four-cylinder engine, with length increasing by less than 1 in, allowing for easier fitment in existing vehicles.

 A butterfly valve in the intake manifold opened at higher engine speeds, shortening the intake length and providing a passive supercharging effect through resonance.
 The exhaust was also equipped with a valve which opened at high backpressure, increasing the effective muffler volume.

 In North America, the EZ30 was derated slightly to 212 hp and 210 lbft.

-In Europe a few EZ30 turbo engines went in the Outback station car.
-These cars are hard to find and very collectable.